MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/employee-resource-template.md

 Use the LGBTQ+ Employee Resource Group site template to quickly create a communication site from the [SharePoint look book](https://lookbook.microsoft.com/) to uplift employee resource groups, support the career growth of people in your organization, and to help advance equality and allyship for all.

-This template features content focused on a LGBTQ+ employee resource group but can be adapted to fit a variety of other employee groups at your organization.
+This template features content focused on an LGBTQ+ employee resource group but can be adapted to fit a variety of other employee groups at your organization.

 **The LGBTQ+ Employee Resource Group site features:**